U.S. Open final qualifying: Uihlein, McDowell, Surratt punch tickets in Texas

 One week later, Danny Lee (Korean GC) and Yosuke Asaji (Wild Card) will make their U.S. Open qualifying bids at Hino Golf Club in Japan.
 Both players will look to use the familiarity of competing in Asia to their advantage.

-Eight LIV Golf players are already exempt for the U.S. Open – Herbert; Joaquin Niemann (who earned the U.S. Open exemption based on the final 2025 LIV Golf standings); past U.S. Open winners Bryson DeChambeau, Jon Rahm and Dustin Johnson; 2022 Open Championship winner Cameron Smith; and Tyrrell Hatton and Carlos Ortiz, who each finished T4 at last year’s U.S. Open.
+Ten LIV Golf players are already exempt for the U.S. Open – Herbert; Joaquin Niemann (who earned the U.S. Open exemption based on the final 2025 LIV Golf standings); past U.S. Open winners Bryson DeChambeau, Jon Rahm and Dustin Johnson; 2022 Open Championship winner Cameron Smith; Puig is exempt after his PGA Championship performance got him into the top 60 of the OWGR (58th); Laurie Canter is exempt via his top-2 finish in the 2025 Race to Dubai standings; and Tyrrell Hatton and Carlos Ortiz, who each finished T4 at last year’s U.S. Open.